phrogg/docker-nut/README.md

 ## Getting Started With Docker

+### Note about nut v2

+Nut v2 no longer has a web gui, only the api works.

 Here are some example snippets to help you get started creating a container.

 Once you run these commands, you should be able to visit `http://<your-ip>:9000`, username `guest`, password `guest`.